 (2) a paper (original) certified copy of the Nominee’s ID.

-Account holders who wish to enable a Nominee to operate an account on their behalf using a Third Party Mandate should fill out the Third Party Mandate Form and send this to the Lendy support team.
+Account holders who wish to enable a Nominee to operate an account on their behalf using a Third Party Mandate should fill out the Third Party Mandate Form and send this to the Lendy compliance team.
 Identity checks will be carried out on your Nominee for regulatory purposes.

 Please note that in the event of Lendy becoming aware that an account is being operated by a Nominee who has not yet been authorised, Lendy will inform the account holder and the nominee of the steps required to be taken to authorise the operation of the account by the nominee.
 If the nominee is not authorised within ten working days of this notice, the account will be frozen pending completion of the authorisation process.